-BoardAgender’s inaugural Mentoring Programme for Aspiring Women Directors 2022 introduces aspiring and “next-generation” female directors in Singapore to experienced director-mentors.
-The pilot Programme will launch in July 2022 and will run till December 2022.
+BoardAgender’s Mentoring Programme for Aspiring Women Directors 2023 introduces aspiring and “next-generation” female directors in Singapore to experienced director-mentors.
+The Programme will launch in July 2023 and will run till December 2023.

 We are inviting highly experienced board directors based in Singapore to volunteer as Mentors for this Programme.